anuragkanojiya1/MyHealthPassport/README.md

 - **Mistral Agent for Personalized Diet and Exercise Plan:** Provides personalized diet and exercise recommendations based on users' medical data via Mistral Agent.
 - **User-Friendly Interface:** Designed with Jetpack Compose for a modern and intuitive user experience.

-## Integration with CosmoCloud

-1. **Set Up CosmoCloud Object Storage:**
-   - Create an account on [CosmoCloud](https://cosmocloud.io/).
-   - lick on Object Storage and create bucket by name of `medicalData` and of "Space(in GiBs) = 0.5".
-   - Obtain your environmentId and projectId.
-   - Put them in a file called Constant.kt in `app/src/main/java/com/example/myhealthpassport` folder.

-2. **Uploading Medical Data to CosmoCloud:**
-   - Store medical files in PDF format using CosmoCloud’s object storage for safe and organized data management.

 ## Mistral Agent for Personalized Diet and Exercise Plan

 1. **Personalized Diet and Exercise Recommendation:**